 - Switch pillowcase with a silk pillowcase.
 This reduces lint and static electricity.
 Silk is softer and won’t pull on your hair as much while you sleep.

-HOW TO TAKE OUT FAUX LOCS (DIY TUTORIAL)
+HOW TO REMOVE (DIY TUTORIAL)

 - Address and large areas that need a little extra work.

 Locs by themselves are very customizable.
 With the addition of loc accessories and jewelry, we can expand that to new lengths.
 The best part is accessories are suitable for aesthetics and can hide imperfections and stop untwisting.
 On read dreadlocks, beads and cuffs are used to shape big plaits into more even shaping.

 Another intelligent and decorative technique is to use twine made from hemp or yarn to spiral down your dreads.
 This can look awesome with different mixtures of colors and thicknesses.

 HOW MUCH DO FAUX LOCS COST?

 A complete faux locs hairstyle is going to cost you between $60 – $140 US just for hair alone.
 The installation is going to differ depending on if you’re using a stylist or DIY.